-Work-study should be considered a privilege, not a right.
-As such, students are expected to maintain their working hours even during exam periods.
-For this reason, students who consider applying for work-study are strongly advised to review their study needs and other responsibilities before submitting an application.
+Students are expected to maintain their working hours even during exam periods.
+For this reason, students who consider applying for work-study are strongly advised to review their study needs and other responsibilities before applying.
 Work-study students must maintain a minimum 2.0 grade point average and 80% attendance in

 Eligibility: who can apply?

-In order to apply for a work-study award, a student must:
+To apply for a work-study award, a student must:

 - Be enrolled in, and attending, classes that earn at least twelve credits in the semester for which a work-study award has been granted.

 - Be a student in good standing.

 Timing and Award Decisions

-Successful applicants are notified by July 1 for fall, and December 31 for spring.
+Successful applicants are notified by February 28 for fall, and December 31 for spring.